Kahwah: History

 While its exact origins are unclear, kahwa tea leaves are said to have come to Kashmir through the Spice Route, which Kashmir was a central point of.
 Many believe that it originated during the Kushan empire in the first and second century AD.
 The word Kahwe in Kashmiri means "sweetened tea", though the word also seems to be related to the Turkish word for coffee (kahve) which in turn might be derived from the Arabic word "qahwah."

-Traditionally, Kashmiris have always referred to kahwa as Mogul chai.
-Meaning this tea was introduced in the valley back then by the Mughal emperors.
 Historically, kahwah has been popular as a drink throughout Kashmir, Afghanistan, Central Asia, Iran and the Middle East.
 Even today, it remains a popular drink of choice in these regions.

 Modern usage and popularity

 Today, this historically popular drink is usually served to guests or as part of a celebration dinner, and saffron (kong) is added to the kahwah for special visitors in Kashmir.
 It is often served in tiny, shallow cups.
 Kehwa in Kashmir is also commonly served after Wazwan and elaborate family dinners.
 The green tea leaves are brought in from the neighbouring Kangra region which has been known to historically export green tea to Kashmir, Afghanistan and other parts of Central Asia.

+It is traditionally served to the guests as a gesture of hospitality and his quite popular in the colder months in Kashmir.